vekatze/neut/book/src/static-memory-management.md

 Unlike ordinary terms, _a noema isn't discarded or copied even when used non-linearly_.
 By exploiting this behavior, we can avoid the disaster we have just seen.

-Below, we'll see how to use noemata and use them to rewrite `length` and `use-length` in a way that we don't have to copy given lists.
+Below, we'll see how to interact with noemata, and then use them to rewrite `length` and `use-length` in a way that we don't have to copy lists.

 ### Creating a Noema

-We can create a noema using `let-on`:
+We can create a noema using `on`:

 ```neut
 define use-length(xs: list(int)): unit {